-23.2 If a pupil makes an allegation after a physical intervention, it is important that the member of staff writes down as much information as possible.
-Staff must complete body maps immediately after the event and make an appropriate electronic record.
-Staff must also verbally inform the DSL (or deputy) and record it onto the schools electronic recording system.
+23.2 If a pupil makes an allegation after a physical intervention, it is important that the team member writes down as much information as possible.
+Team members must complete body maps immediately after the event and make an appropriate electronic record.
+Team members must also verbally inform the DSL (or deputy) and record it onto the schools electronic recording system.
 Medical attention must always be sought for the young person.
-Staff must inform their parents or carers/ those with parental responsibility.
+Team members must inform their parents or carers/ those with parental responsibility.

-Allegations of harm relating to physical interventions must be reported to the Regional Director, the Group Head of Safeguarding/Safeguarding Adviser (safeguarding@ofgl.co.uk) and the Local Authority Designated Officer or local equivalent.
+Allegations of harm relating to physical interventions must be reported to the Regional Director, the Director of Safeguarding/Safeguarding Adviser (safeguarding@ofgl.co.uk) and the Local Authority Designated Officer or local equivalent.

-24.0 Allegations against staff
+24.0 Allegations against team members

-- 24.1 An allegation is any concern, complaint or disclosure that indicates a member of staff, agency staff, volunteer or contractor has: - Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or relate to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 24.2 All allegations must be treated seriously.
-Staff must maintain an open mind and suspend all judgement.
+- 24.1 An allegation is any concern, complaint or disclosure that indicates a team member has: - Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or relate to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 24.2 All allegations must be treated seriously.
+Team members must maintain an open mind and suspend all judgement.
 Allegations must never be dismissed.
-When managing allegations, it is important that staff maintain a level of professional curiosity.
-Staff have a responsibility to look after themselves and not to place themselves into situations which could present as unsafe.
-Staff must report any concerns to the Regional Director and the DSL. - 24.3 When a pupil makes an allegation about a member of staff, the member of staff receiving the complaint must: - write everything down and document it on the school's electronic recording system. - immediately report the allegation to the DSL (or deputy).
+When managing allegations, it is important that team members maintain a level of professional curiosity.
+Team members have a responsibility to look after themselves and not to place themselves into situations which could present as unsafe.
+Team members must report any concerns to the Regional Director and the DSL. - 24.3 When a pupil makes an allegation about a member of team member, the team member receiving the complaint must: - write everything down and document it on the school's electronic recording system. - immediately report the allegation to the DSL (or deputy).

-The DSL must:
+The DSI must:

-- take all allegations seriously regardless of whether a pupil has made previous allegations; - report allegations to the Local Authority Designated Officer or local equivalent within one working day; - ensure that they follow the Group's Managing Allegations Against Staff Procedure. - 24.4 Part four of KCSiE 2023 outlines the importance of retaining oversight of any concerns or allegations about agency or supply staff, volunteers or any member of staff employed by a third party working in the school setting.
+- take all allegations seriously regardless of whether a pupil has made previous allegations; - report allegations to the Local Authority Designated Officer or local equivalent within one working day; - ensure that they follow the Group's Managing Allegations Against Staff Procedure.

+24.4 Part four of KCSiE 2024 outlines the importance of retaining oversight of any concerns or allegations about agency or supply staff or any team member employed by a third party working in the school setting.
 Whilst the individual may not be employed by Outcomes First Group, schools must ensure that allegations are managed properly.

-KCSiE 2023 states: 'In no circumstances should a school or college decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome.
-Governing bodies and proprietors should discuss with the supply agency or agencies where the supply teacher is working across a number of schools of colleges, whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school or college, whilst they carry out their investigation.' - 24.5 If the allegation is regarding the Headteacher (or equivalent) then the Regional Director must be informed immediately.
+KCSIE 2024 states: 'In no circumstances should a school or college decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome.
+Governing bodies and proprietors should discuss with the supply agency or agencies where the supply teacher is working across a number of schools of colleges, whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school or college, whilst they carry out their investigation.'

+24.5 If the allegation is regarding the Headteacher (or equivalent) then the Regional Director must be informed immediately.
 They will then seek advice from the Local Authority Designated Officer local equivalent.

-24.6 All allegations made against staff must be reported to:
+24.6 All allegations made against team members must be reported to:

-- the Regional Director - Human Resources (hroperationsadvice@ofgl.co.uk) - Group Safeguarding Team (safeguarding@ofgl.co.uk)
+- the Regional Director - Human Resources (hroperationsadvice@ofgl.co.uk) - Director of Safeguarding/Safeguarding Adviser (safeguarding@ofgl.co.uk)

-Outcomes First Group recognises that managing allegations can be challenging and will support with the process.
+The Group recognises that managing allegations can be challenging and will support with the process.
 Please refer to the Managing Allegations Procedure for further details.